mxaddict/www.codedmaster.com/content/blog/2016-08-23-setup-tor-on-ubuntu-16.04.md

 [Tor][tor] Network.

-If you want, you can run most terminal commands using [Tor][tor] to anonymize it's traffic, for example, you could run something as simple as an ssh connection using [Tor][tor] with the `torsocks` command:
+If you want, you can run most terminal commands using [Tor][tor] to anonymize its traffic, for example, you could run something as simple as an ssh connection using [Tor][tor] with the `torsocks` command:

 ```bash
 torsocks ssh someone@somewhere.tld -p 2222